Dad's Army (stage show): Dates

 After cuts and revisions, the show transferred to London's West End and opened at the Shaftesbury Theatre on 2 October 1975.
 On the opening night there was a surprise appearance by Chesney Allen, singing the old Flanagan and Allen song Hometown with Arthur Lowe.

-The show ran in the West End from 4 October to 21 February 1976, where it was disrupted twice by bomb scares, and then toured the country until 4 September 1976.
+The show ran in the West End until February 1976, where it was disrupted twice by bomb scares, and then toured the country until 4 September 1976.
 The stage show was later revived, billed as Dad’s Army—The Musical, and toured Australia and New Zealand in 2004–2005, starring Jon English.